-Broad changes to the Residential Tenancies Act are designed to provide more security for tenants in such things as tenure, rent increases and rental bidding.
-Failure to comply can incur fines of substantial amounts.
+Broad changes to the Residential Tenancies Act have been designed to provide more security for tenants in such things as tenure, rent increases and rental bidding.
+Failure to comply can incur fines of substantial amounts

 The first phase of the changes commenced in August 2020 when it was no longer lawful to increase rent more than once every 12 months.
 Previously, it was every six months.
 Changes will continue through to 2025.

-Landlord alert: From July 1, 2021, landlords have had to ensure their properties comply with healthy homes standards within 90 days of any new, or renewed, tenancy.
+Landlords must now ensure their rental properties comply with healthy homes standards within 120 days of any new, or renewed, tenancy.
 All boarding houses (except Kāinga Ora and Community Housing Providers) must also comply with the standards.
 By July 2025 all rentals must comply with healthy homes standards regardless of tenure.

 Rental property requirements now give tenants more security

-From February 11, 2021 Phase 2 of the changes to tenancy law commenced.
-This covers several areas including:
+Phase 2 of the tenancy law changes began in February, 2021.
+Phase 2 covered several areas including:

-- Fixed term tenancies - all fixed term tenancies will revert to periodic tenancies at the end of the fixed term (with some exceptions, see the Residential Tenancies Act link below).
+- Fixed term tenancies - all fixed term tenancies revert to periodic tenancies at the end of the fixed term (with some exceptions, see the Residential Tenancies Act link below).

 - No more rental bidding - properties cannot be advertised without a rental price listed and landlords cannot encourage or invite bidding.